by José San Miguel

 convergence of existential threats

 The historical convergence of ecological catastrophe and artificial intelligence within a capitalist-imperialist world system poses an unprecedented, pincer-like threat to the vast majority of humanity.
 On the one hand, biospheric destruction will render increasing proportions of the planet uninhabitable while, on the other hand, the harnessing of automated production and artificial intelligence by the imperialist bourgeoisies for the continuance of their control will render increasing proportions of humanity obsolete in the face of new technologies.
 The global proletariat is at once being dispossessed and rendered obsolete.
-In these historical circumstances, exterminationist ideologies like ecofascism are and will continue to find fertile ground.
+In these historical circumstances, exterminationist ideologies like ecofascism will continue to find fertile ground.

 As existential threats converge, reactionary “conspiracy theories” are being spun faster and faster to obscure what is playing out right in front of us every day.
 More and more people are falling prey to simplistic and obscurantist conceptions of “the elite,” like the claim that some “deep state” cabal of child-trafficking pedophiles or some secret alien civilization that has colonized Earth aims to “depopulate” the world with killer vaccinations.
-As people become pathologically fixated with wild, unverifiable fables from far-right corners of the Internet, they are rather effectively inoculated (forgive the pun) from readily accepting materialist explanations of reality.
+As people become pathologically fixated on wild, unverifiable fables from far-right corners of the internet, they are rather effectively inoculated (forgive the pun) from readily accepting materialist explanations of reality.
 The social anxieties and distrust of established authority that these conspiracies are grabbing hold of are very real, but they are deflecting people’s fear and rage onto scapegoats or phantom social enemies that never really materialize and provide no real outlet or vision for popular, revolutionary struggle.

 Meanwhile, increasing proportions of humanity are being subjected to shortened, nasty, brutish lives that life in the slums, favelas, barrios, ghettos, exurbs, bombed-out cities, and emptied-out countrysides will guarantee.
 In these regions, the state concedes power to gangs, drug cartels, warlords, and mercenary armies.
 But the observable, daily genocidal force of capitalism-imperialism is no conspiracy at all; it plays out right in the open under a universal consensus of the international bourgeoisie and under whatever ideological castings are required to enable it in a given time and place (“War on Terror,” “War on Drugs,”, anti-communism, “free trade,” the “Responsibility to Protect,” and so on).